 People always live amid their own feelings, and have done so for many years.
 When they are at peace within their hearts, they act (believing their willingness to be a feeling of peace), and when they are not at peace within their hearts, they do not act (believing their disinclination or dislike to be a feeling of unease).
-If things go smoothly, they think that[a] it is the will of God.
+If things go smoothly, they think that it is the will of God.
 (In fact, it is something that ought to have gone very smoothly, this being the natural law of things.)
-When things do not go smoothly, they think that[b] it is not God’s will.
-When they encounter something that doesn’t go smoothly, they don’t do it anymore.
-These feelings people have are not accurate; if things are done according to people’s feelings quite a lot of things will be held up.
+When things do not go smoothly, they think that it is not God’s will.
+When they encounter something that does not go smoothly, they stop.
+Such feelings are not accurate, and acting according to them will cause many delays.
 For example, there will certainly be difficulties in putting the truth into practice and even more in doing God’s will.
 Many positive things will be difficult to realize.
-Just as the saying goes, “The road to happiness is strewn with setbacks.”
+Just as the saying goes, “The realization of good things is usually preceded by rough goings.”
 People have too many feelings in their practical lives, leaving them constantly at a loss and unsure about many things.
-Without understanding the truth, people can’t understand anything.
-But in general, when they act or speak according to their feelings, as long as it’s not something that violates the primary principles, the Holy Spirit does not react at all.
-It’s like the “crown of righteousness” felt by Paul: For many years, no one believed that his feelings were wrong, nor did Paul himself ever feel that his feelings were in error.
+Nothing is clear to people unless they can understand the truth.
+But in general, when they act or speak according to their feelings, as long as it is not something that violates the primary principles, the Holy Spirit does not react at all.
+It is like the “crown of righteousness” felt by Paul: For many years, no one believed that his feelings were wrong, nor did Paul himself ever feel that his feelings were in error.
 Where do people’s feelings come from?
 They are, of course, reactions that come from their brains.
 Different feelings are produced according to different environments and different matters.
 Much of the time, people make inferences with human logic through which to get a set of formulas, which results in the formation of many human feelings.
 Without realizing it, people enter into their own logical inferences, and in this way, these feelings become what people rely on in their lives; they become an emotional crutch in their lives, such as Paul’s “crown of righteousness” or Witness Lee’s “meeting the Lord in the air.”
 God has almost no way of interceding in these feelings of man, and has to allow them to develop as they will.
-Today, I’ve spoken to you plainly on various aspects of the truth.
-If you keep going by your feelings, do you not still live in vagueness?
-You don’t accept the words that have clearly been set out for you, and always rely on your personal feelings.
-In this, are you not like a blind man feeling an elephant?[c]
+Today, I have spoken to you plainly on various aspects of the truth.
+If you keep going by your feelings, do you not still live amid vagueness?
+You do not accept the words that have clearly been set out for you, and always rely on your personal feelings.
+In this, are you not like a blind man feeling an elephant?
 And what will you ultimately gain?